A Message from the President

 • and the 1990 Americans with Disabilities Act.

-Furthermore, Kingsborough Community College, as a college of the City University of New York, adheres to the policy established by the CUNY Board of Trustees to recruit, employ, retain and promote employees and to admit and provide services for students without regard to actual or perceived race, color, religion, national or ethnic origin, age, sexual orientation, gender identity, disability, genetic predisposition or carrier status, alienage or citizenship, veteran status, or marital status.
+Furthermore, Kingsborough Community College, as a college of the City University of New York, adheres to the policy established by the CUNY Board of Trustees to recruit, employ, retain and promote employees and to admit and provide services for students without regard to race, color, national or ethnic origin, religion, age, sex, sexual orientation, disability, genetic predisposition or carrier status, alienage or citizenship, veteran status, or marital status.

 Kingsborough practices a policy of nondiscrimination and of providing educational opportunities for the disadvantaged as a means of facilitating access to a broader range of education and employment opportunities and to an affirmative action program aimed at ensuring women and members of protected minority groups full opportunity for employment and advancement.
 The "protected classes" as delineated under existing federal, state and city statutes and regulations are Black, Hispanic (including Puerto Rican), Asian/Pacific Islander, American Indian/Alaskan Native and Women (including those who are pregnant or are perceived to be pregnant).
 On December 9, 1976, the Chancellor of the City University of New York expanded the protected class groups to include Italian-Americans.
 The category was further expanded on September 3, 2015 when the Stop Credit Discrimination in Employment Act was implemented.
 The new law affords protection in employment based on consumer credit history, except for certain exempt positions.
 Another group was added on May 4, 2016 when an amendment to the New York City Human Rights Law to include “caregiver” as a protected class went into effect.
 The amended law makes it illegal to discriminate against employees caring for a minor child or an individual with a disability.
 The University and Kingsborough have and will continue to exercise affirmative action for the "protected classes," including Italian-Americans.